-Sources of Revenues Fiscal Year Ended June 30, 2022
+Sources of Revenues Fiscal Year Ended June 30, 2023

-Includes Other Operating Revenues, Other Non-operating Revenues, Investment Income, and the fair market value adjustment on the District's investments.
+\Includes Other Operating Revenues, Other Non-operating Revenues, Investment Income, and the fair market value adjustment on the District's investments.

-Total Revenues: as reported on the Statement of Revenues, Expenses and Changes in Net Position for fiscal year ended June 30, 2022, Total Revenues were \$71.5 million, a 9.7% decrease compared to fiscal year 2021.
-Total Revenues in fiscal year 2021 compared to 2020 were \$79.2 million, a 6% increase compared to fiscal year 2020.
-The change in 2022 compared to 2021 was due to a decrease in capacity fees collected due to a slowdown in housing activities, large unrealized losses on the District's investments from the fair market value adjustment, and a decrease in Other Non-operating Revenue.
-This decrease in Other Non-operating Revenue was due to gain on sale from selling of District's parcels to pay a portion of the administrative and building improvement project costs (Building D) and the settlement proceeds from the Metropolitan Water District of Southern California (MWD).
-These items were recognized as revenue in fiscal year 2021.
-The increase in 2021 compared to 2020 was due to the sold parcel and settlement, and an increase in customers' water consumption.
+Total Revenues: as reported on the Statement of Revenues, Expenses and Changes in Net Position for fiscal year ended June 30, 2023, total revenues were \$70.2 million, a 1.8% decrease compared to fiscal year 2022.
+Total revenues in fiscal year 2022 were \$71.5 million, a 9.7% decrease compared to fiscal year 2021.
+The change in fiscal year 2023 compared to 2022 was due to a decrease in operating revenue from lower-than-average water demand caused by wet weather conditions during the year.
+Water demand varies year-to-year based on weather conditions and other factors.
+This was partially offset by an increase in investment income compared to the prior year as a result of an increase in investment yields.
+The change in 2022 compared to 2021 was due to a decrease in capacity fees collected due to a slowdown in housing activities, large unrealized losses on the District's investments from the fair market value adjustment, and a decrease in other non-operating revenue.
+This decrease is due to significant revenues recognized in 2021 as a result of the sale of a district parcel to pay for a portion of the administrative and building improvement project costs (Building D) and settlement proceeds received from the Metropolitan Water District of Southern California (MWD), which the District is passing through to its customers through the Rate Reimbursement Credit (RRC).

-Operating Revenues: Slightly decreased between fiscal years 2022 and 2021 due to lower water consumption.
-This decrease in water consumption was offset by the 4.3% revenue adjustment to 2022 water rates and charge.
-Operating Revenues increased in fiscal year 2021 compared to fiscal year 2020 due to higher water consumption in fiscal year 2021 compared to 2020.
+Operating Revenues: a decrease in fiscal year 2023 compared to 2022, and a slight decrease between fiscal years 2022 and 2021 due to lower water consumption.
+This decrease in water consumption was offset by the 5.9% revenue adjustment in fiscal year 2023 and 4.3% revenue adjustment in 2022 water rates and charges.
 Fluctuations in water sales are due to year-to-year changes in customers' water consumption behaviors which vary depending on weather conditions.
-Revenues from sewer charges increased from 2021 and 2020 due to increases in sewer rates and charges by 2% and 3% respectively.
+Revenues from sewer charges increased in fiscal years 2023 and 2022 due to increases in sewer rates and charges by 3% each year.